 Replace any missing or broken components on your trimmer.
 Make sure all safety guards and shields are in place.
 Don’t operate your Shindaiwa without these safety items in place.

-Step 13: Grease the Shaft (Flex Cable Models) & Grease the Gear Housing on a Shindaiwa Trimmer
+Step 13: Grease the Shaft (Flex Cable Models) & Grease the Gear Housing

 Apply lithium-based grease like Red Armor from ECHO to the gear housing if your model has a grease plug.
 If it does not, you don’t have to grease it.